YCWangVince/LLMs_meet_molecular_search/README.md

 ## Test Set

 We randomly picked 50 molecular SMILES in QM9 dataset, and then referred to https://pubchem.ncbi.nlm.nih.gov for property labelling.
-The [testset.csv](test set) contains the SMILES, density, melting point, boiling point, solubility in water, vapor pressure, and functional group of the labelled molecules.
+The [test set](testset.csv) contains the SMILES, density, melting point, boiling point, solubility in water, vapor pressure, and functional group of the labelled molecules.

 ## Demo
 Please see [demo.ipynb](demo.ipynb)